juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - SHA1 Legacy
 - MD5 Legacy (weak security)

 > The Legacy hash algorithms use URL path + params, while the Full URL hashing uses the entire URL, including protocol and hostname.
-In addition, the Full URL hashing is easier to implement as no parameter sorting is required.
+In addition, the Full URL hashing is more straightforward to implement as no parameter sorting is required.

-> If you need additional signing algorithms, please get in touch with us, and we will consider adding them
+> If you need additional signing algorithms, please contact us, and we will consider adding them.

 > You must enable hashing for each project by selecting **algorithm**, **hash param name** and enter the **secret** in the **Sample Ninja -> Projects -> Edit Project -> Survey Links -> Edit survey link**.
 You can template the entry link configuration for future use.